Scaling limits of random planar maps with a unique large face: Planar mobiles and the BDG bijection

 for all $0 \leq j \leq k$, with the convention that $u_{k} = u_{0}$.
 The pair $\theta_n = (\tau_n,\ell_n)$ is called a mobile and we denote the set of mobiles having $n$ edges by $\Theta_n$.

-The set $\Theta_n \times \{-1,1\}$ is in a one to one correspondence with the set $\mathcal{M}^\ast_{n}$ according to (the rooted version of) the BDG bijection \cite{bouttier:2004}, \cite{legall:2008}.
-We will denote the BDG bijection by $\mathcal{F}_n: \mathcal{M}^\ast_{n} \rightarrow \Theta_n\times \{-1,1\}$ and we give an outline of its inverse direction below.
-Start with a planar mobile $\theta_n\in\Theta_n$ and an $\epsilon\in\{-1,1\}$.
-The white contour sequence of $\theta_n$ is a list $c_0,c_1,\ldots,c_{n-1}$ of length $n$ containing the white vertices in the mobile (with repetitions allowed) constructed as follows.
-The first element is $c_0 = r$ and for each $i < n-1$ the element following $c_i$ is the first child (in the lexicographical order) of $c_i$ which has still not appeared in the sequence or if all its children have appeared it is the parent of $c_i$.
-The white contour sequence can also be described as a list of the white vertices encountered in a clockwise walk around the contour of the tree, which starts at the root.
-Extend this sequence to an infinite sequence by $n$ periodicity.
-For an index $i \in \mathbb{N}$ define its successor as
+The set $\Theta_n \times\{-1,1\}$ is in a one to one correspondence with the set $\mathcal{M}^\ast_{n}$ according to (the rooted version of) the BDG bijection \cite{bouttier:2004,legall:2008}.
+We will denote the BDG bijection by $\mathcal{F}_n\dvtx \mathcal{M}^\ast_{n} \rightarrow\Theta_n\times\{-1,1\}$ and we give an outline of its inverse direction below.
+Start with a planar mobile $\theta_n\in\Theta_n$ and an $\varepsilon\in\{-1,1\}$.
+The contour sequence of $\theta_n$ is a list $a_0,a_1,\ldots,a_{2n-1}$ of length $2n$ containing the vertices in the mobile (with repetitions allowed) constructed as follows.
+The first element is $a_0 = r$ and for each $i < 2n-1$ the element following $a_i$ is the first child (in the lexicographical order) of $a_i$ which has still not appeared in the sequence or if all its children have appeared it is the parent of $a_i$.
+Extend this sequence to an infinite sequence by $2n$ periodicity.
+The white contour sequence is defined as $c_i = a_{2i}$, $i \geq0$.
+The white contour sequence can be described as a list of the white vertices encountered in a clockwise walk around the contour of the tree, which starts at the root.
+For an index $i \in \mathbb{N,}$ define its successor as

 where the infimum of the empty set is defined as $\infty$.
-Add an external vertex $\rho$ to the mobile, disconnected from all other vertices, and write $\rho = c_\infty$.
+Add an external vertex $\rho$ to the mobile, disconnected from all other vertices, and write $\rho= c_\infty$.
 Also define the successor of a white vertex $c_i$ as

 A planar map is constructed from $\theta_n$ by inserting an edge between $c_i$ and $\sigma(c_i)$ for each $0 \leq i < n$ and deleting the edges and black vertices of the mobile.
 The vertex $\rho$ corresponds to the marked vertex of the planar map.
-The root edge in the map is the edge between $c_0$ and $\sigma(c_0)$ and its direction is determined by the value of $\epsilon$, if $\epsilon = 1$ ($\epsilon = -1$) the root edge points towards (away from) the root of the mobile.
+The root edge in the map is the edge between $c_0$ and $\sigma(c_0)$ and its direction is determined by the value of $\varepsilon$, if $\varepsilon= 1$ ($\varepsilon = -1$) the root edge points toward (away from) the root of the mobile.